-Depending on the status of a habitat’s scale, importance, and sensitivity, concern levels for marine mammals vary from significant for polar bear denning sites, steller sea lion haul outs, and sea otter breeding sites to notable for the majority of the habitats and Minor concern for the remaining CFs.
+Depending on the status of a habitat’s scale, importance, and sensitivity, concern levels for marine mammals vary from significant for polar bear denning sites, steller sea lion haul outs, and sea otter breeding sites to notable for the majority of the habitats and minor concern for the remaining CFs.

 As most habitats are seasonal, restrictions are also temporary and seasonal.
 Restrictions include wildlife watching guidelines, speed limitations for ships in mammal aggregation areas, marine mammal observers on board, and specific site guidelines. these restrictions are best set at the regional and a local scale.